What You Need to Know About Peritoneal Dialysis

-Peritoneal dialysis is viable for patients whose kidneys cannot filter wastes and excess bodily fluids.
-This article will explore the fundamentals of peritoneal dialysis: its purpose, who can benefit from it, its pros and cons when compared to hemodialysis, and what to expect while undergoing treatment with a kidney specialist.
+Peritoneal dialysis is a viable option for patients whose kidneys are unable to filter wastes and excess fluids from the body.
+In this article, we will explore the fundamentals of peritoneal dialysis; its purpose, who can benefit from it, its pros and cons, and what to expect while undergoing treatment.

 Patients suffering from End-Stage Renal Disease (ESRD) may be suitable candidates for peritoneal dialysis, especially when they have the physical ability and mental capacity to undergo the procedure independently.
-This form of dialysis can also provide an alternative to hemodialysis, which requires utilizing a machine to filter blood.
+This form of dialysis can also provide an alternative to hemodialysis, which requires utilising a machine to filter the blood.

-What Are the Pros and Cons of Peritoneal Dialysis (PD) vs Hemodialysis
+What Are the Pros and Cons of Peritoneal Dialysis?

-Pros: Peritoneal dialysis offers patients more control over their treatment and gives them greater independence and flexibility.
+Peritoneal dialysis offers patients more control over their treatment and allows them to have greater independence and flexibility.
 This is because it can be performed in the comfort of their own homes.
-The absence of the need for a machine is another benefit, which can make it more suitable for specific individuals.
+The absence of the need for a large machine is another benefit, which can make it more suitable for certain individuals.

-Compared to hemodialysis, peritoneal dialysis is often easier on the body as it minimizes any fluctuations in blood pressure and other potential risks.
+In comparison to hemodialysis, peritoneal dialysis is often easier on the body as it minimises any fluctuations in blood pressure and other potential risks.

 Additionally, compared to hemodialysis, peritoneal dialysis poses a greater risk of infection due to its use of a catheter.
-Such conditions can lead to the severe complication of peritonitis, which can potentially be life-threatening.
+These infections can lead to the complication of exit site infection or a more serious infection called peritonitis, which can potentially be life-threatening.

 What to Expect During Peritoneal Dialysis Treatment

-Before starting peritoneal dialysis, a catheter must be placed into the patient’s abdomen, which is usually done under local anaesthesia.
-After the catheter is inserted, patients need to learn how to do the procedure themselves or have a caregiver available to help them.
+Prior to starting peritoneal dialysis, a catheter must be placed into the abdomen of the patient which is usually done under regional or local anaesthesia.
+After the catheter has been inserted, it is essential for patients to learn how to do the procedure themselves or have a caregiver available that can help them.

-Peritoneal dialysis requires patients to insert the solution into their abdomen daily and allow it to sit for an allotted time before draining it out.
+Peritoneal dialysis requires patients to insert the solution into their abdomen on a daily basis and allow it to sit for an allotted time before draining it out.
 This process needs to be carried out multiple times a day, as instructed by the patient’s doctor.
+There are two methods of instilling the dialysis fluid.
+One is doing it manually, which means the water is drained in and out, by the patient himself.
+The other method is attaching to an automated peritoneal dialysis machine, which will do the draining in and out automatically, at a fixed duration.
+This is usually done while patient is asleep at night.

-During the process, a patient may experience slight discomfort, which can generally be managed with medications.
-It is also essential to follow specific dietary guidelines while taking prescribed drugs to keep their blood pressure and other medical issues in check.
+Although the dialysis is done daily, patients will still need to follow certain dietary guidelines while taking prescribed drugs to keep their blood pressure and other medical issues in check.

 Catheter Site Care

-Keeping your catheter site clean and free from infection is critical in preventing a serious medical condition such as peritonitis, which may require medication or hospitalization in severe cases.
-Therefore, taking proper care of your catheter entry point is essential to ensure successful dialysis treatment.
+Keeping your catheter site clean and free from infection is critical in preventing serious medical condition such as peritonitis, which may require medication or hospitalisaton in severe cases.
+It is therefore essential to take proper care of your catheter exit site to ensure successful dialysis treatment.

 Patients should follow these steps: